-Anglo-Saxon culture of Britain.
+The present generation of the Farnwath family is only the most recent to bear a name that dates back to the ancient Anglo-Saxon culture of Britain.
 Their name comes from having lived at Farnworth, a parish, in the union of Bolton, hundred of Salford, south division of Lancashire.
-CITATION[CLOSE]

 Early Origins of the Farnwath family